Norahtaylor/Norahtaylor/README.md

 👋  Hi, I’m Norah

-Full-stack software engineer.
-My career began in sales and customer success in Green Technology and has taken me to web development.
-I am excited to continue helping companies create technology that improves people's lives.
+Full stack web development.
+Background in project management, sales, and customer success.
+Obsessed with emerging music tech.
+Excited to continue helping companies create technology that improves people's lives.

 - 👀 I'm experienced in JavaScript, Ruby on Rails, React.js, HTML, CSS, and SQL.
+- 🌐 My last few jobs were in climate and sustainability tech.
 - 🌱 I’m currently learning Python and TypeScript.
 - 🎵 I love coding while listening to Deep House music.
 - ⭐ When I'm not coding I enjoy reading in the park, swimming, and trying unique food.

-💻  I'm currently working on aditional features for my dating app, Git Committed, at www.git-committed-app.herokuapp.com
+💻  I'm working on aditional features for my dating app, Git Committed, at www.git-committed-app.herokuapp.com
 - Building Git Committed on React Native
 - Live chat
 - Geolocation